Frank Costigliola

 Current Research Interests

-My most recent books are Explaining the History of American Foreign Relations, 3rd edition (2016) and America in the World (2014), both co-edited with Michael J. Hogan and published by Cambridge University Press.
-Together, these two book are helping define the state of foreign/international relations history.
-Explaining features essays by 21 leading scholars elucidating innovative methodologies for doing foreign relations history.
-America in the World is a book of historiographical essays on the latest scholarship in the field.
 In 2014, I published The Kennan Diaries (W.W.
-Norton), which won the Link-Kuehl prize given by the Society for Historians of American Foreign Relations (SHAFR) for documentary editing.
+Norton), which won the Link-Kuehl prize given by SHAFR for documentary editing.
 My 2012 book, Roosevelt’s Lost Alliances: How Personal Politics Helped Start the Cold War (Princeton) won SHAFR’s Robert H. Ferrell prize for best book.
-I am presently working on a book on George F. Kennan’s passionate links with Russia as a country and as a symbol of his deepest yearnings.
-In fascinating ways, Kennan’s feelings for the people, culture, and land of Russia seeped into his ostensibly objective political recommendations.
-More generally, I am interested in how the intersections between personal ties and political relations have had an impact on U.S. foreign relations in the twentieth century.
+I am presently working on a biography of the historian Walter LaFeber.
+In general, I am interested in how the intersections between personal ties and political relations had an impact on U.S. foreign relations in the twentieth and twenty-first centuries.

 Biography

-Frank Costigliola grew up in Spring Valley, New York, the son of Italian immigrants who for economic reasons had to drop out of school after the fifth grade.
+Frank Costigliola grew up in Spring Valley, New York, the son of Italian immigrants who, for economic reasons, had to drop out of school after the fifth grade.
 At the age of 25, he completed his Ph.D. from Cornell and became an assistant professor at the University of Rhode Island.
 His first year at URI, he began carving a homestead out of 20 acres of woodland, clearing land for a garden and pasture for a milk cow and steers.
 He helped build first a yurt, then a house, barn, and other outbuildings.
 He has been at UConn since 1998.

 Costigliola’s first book, Awkward Dominion: American Political, Economic, and Cultural Relations with Europe, 1919-33, helped introduce culture as a topic in foreign relations history.
 His second book, France and the United States: The Cold Alliance since World War II, also dealt with the intersection of cultural with political and economic relations while suggesting how nations and their policies could be gendered as a way of valorizing or delegitimating them.
 His third book, Roosevelt’s Lost Alliances: How Personal Politics Helped Start the Cold War, explored the intersection of personal and political relations, and the role of emotions, in the diplomacy of the Allied leaders who won World War II and then lost the peace.